SEANCODING123/MandE-APEX-2025/index.md

     <!-- Grade Progress Section -->
     <div class="grade-progress">
         <h3 class="subsection-title">Grade 8 and 9 Progress</h3>
-        <p class="progress-description">Upward trend continues with iterative improvements and training on the modality.</p>
+        <p class="progress-description">Upward trend continues with iterative improvements and training on the modality.
+As our practices in the classroom and iterations on the LMS continue to get better we forecast that this upward trend will continue</p>

         <div class="trends-container">
             <div class="grade-section">